FormidableLabs/victory-docs/docs/victory-zoom-container/docs.md

 ### zoomDomain

-The optional `zoomDomain` prop describes the zoomed and panned state.
+The `zoomDomain` prop describes the zoomed state.
 This prop is an object that specifies separate arrays for x and y.
 Each array is a tuple that describes the minimum and maximum values to render.
-If this prop is not provided initially, the chart will render without an initial zoom.
+If this prop is not provided initially, the chart will render without an initial zoom, displaying the entire dataset.
 Updates to `zoomDomain` will trigger a re-render of the chart with the new domain.

 *example:* `zoomDomain={{x: [0, 100]}`

 ### minimumZoom

 The `minimumZoom` prop sets a minimum domain extent for the zoomed chart.
+When the difference between the maximum and minimum of a zoomed domain is equal to the `minimumZoom` in either dimension, the component will stop responding to events that would normally trigger zooming in.
+Zooming out and panning will still be enabled.
 When this prop is not specified, the default minimum zoom will cover 1 / 1000th of the original domain.
 This prop should be given as an object with numeric values for x and y.
-These values will be used to calculate the minimum domain around a zoomed in point.

 *example:* `minimumDomain={{x: 1, y: 0.01}`